motib/concurrent-distributed/README.md

 An introduction to concurrent and distributed algorithms that use the synchronization primitives: semaphores, monitors, channels, rendezvous, spaces and token passing.
 Another major topic is verification using deductive methods, temporal logic and model checking.

 This program archive is divided into directories containing programs in five languages.
-The software was developed on a Windows XP platform using the following versions of the software:

 ## Promela